boostercloud/rocket-file-uploads/README.md

 - `presignedPut`: Returns a presigned put url and the necessary form params.
 With this url files can be uploaded directly to your provider.
 - `presignedGet`: Returns a presigned get url to download a file.
 With this url files can be downloaded directly from your provider.
 - `list`: Returns a list of files stored in the provider.
+- `deleteFile`: Removes a file from a directory (only supported in AWS at the moment).

 These methods may be used from a Command in your project secured via JWT Token.